Multiplex mc4000 Review

 Introduction

-The 4000 is Multiplex's top-of-the-range set and is targeted at modelers with complex models (scale models, F3X gliders, jets etc), who demand ultimate flexibility.
+The 4000 is Multiplex's top-of-the-range set, and is targeted at modelers who require ultimate flexibility.
+Typical applications include scale models, F3X gliders, jets etc.

 Specifications